vatesfr/xen-orchestra/packages/xo-cli/README.md

       Accept invalid certificate (e.g. self-signed).

     --url <url>, -u <url>
-      Specify an XO instance instance to use for the command instead of relying on the one registered.
+      Specify an XO instance to use for the command instead of relying on the one registered.

       The URL must include credentials: https://token@xo.company.net/